webrecorder/browsertrix-crawler/README.md

 You can also directly use extensions from an existing chrome-profile by using e.g. `~/.config/chromium/Default/Extensions/cjpalhdlnbpafiamejdnhcphjbkeiagm/1.41.8_0/` as the path.

-## Interrupting and Restarting the Crawl
+## Saving Crawl State: Interrupting and Restarting the Crawl

 With version 0.5.0, a crawl can be gracefully interrupted with Ctrl-C (SIGINT) or a SIGTERM.
 When a crawl is interrupted, the current crawl state is written to the `crawls` subdirectory inside the collection directory.